vmware/esx-boot/README.md

-You probably don't want to use esx-boot to boot anything other than ESXi.  esx-boot has some support for a slightly extended version of the Multiboot standard, but ongoing development is using a new 64-bit boot API specific to VMware called "Mutiboot".
-(Notice the different spelling, with no "l".
-Mutiboot is short for "VMware's mutated boot" and is pronounced muti-boot.
-In the future we are likely to change the name to something less confusingly similar to Multiboot.)
+You probably don't want to use esx-boot to boot anything other than ESXi.  esx-boot has some support for a slightly extended version of the Multiboot standard, but ongoing development is using a new 64-bit boot API specific to VMware called ESXBootInfo.

 ## Try it out